 Dean: Dr. Rhoberta Haley

-Relation to the University Mission and Identity
+BSN program relationship to the University Mission and Identity

-The Nursing Program at Chaminade University recognizes its Catholic/Marianist tradition and strives to promote the principles that make Chaminade a unique place for nursing education.
+The Bachelor of Science in Nursing (BSN) program at Chaminade University recognizes its Catholic/Marianist tradition and strives to promote the principles that make Chaminade a unique place for nursing education.
 These principles include educating for formation in faith, hope, and love; providing quality education; maintaining and developing a family spirit and sense of community; providing service and working towards a peaceful and just world; and preparing students for adaptation and change.
 The cohort approach to the program encourages and fosters a sense of community amongst its members.
 Quality education is the goal as we seek to prepare competent nurses who will work towards improving the human condition and promoting and leading the profession of nursing.

-The Bachelor of Science in Nursing program at Chaminade University provides students with foundational nursing knowledge and skill necessary for professional nursing practice in a liberal arts and values-based educational environment.
+The BSN degree at Chaminade University provides students with foundational nursing knowledge and skill necessary for professional nursing practice in a liberal arts and values-based educational environment.
 The program is committed to the holistic development of its students: intellectually, spiritually, physically, emotionally, and socially.

-Provide a program leading to a baccalaureate degree in nursing, in which students are able to achieve the knowledge, skills, an Marianist values necessary for professional nursing practice and leadership in health care.
+Provide a program leading to a Bachelor of Science in Nursing degree in which students are able to achieve the knowledge, skills, and Marianist values necessary for professional nursing practice and leadership in health care.

 Ensure an educational foundation in the biological, physical, and social sciences as well as in the humanities all of which are essential to professional nursing practice

 Foster an attitude of intellectual and critical inquiry that promotes evidence-based practice

 Provide an educational experience that emphasizes engagement of students through active learning

 Create a collegial environment that fosters professional development of students including life-long learning scholarship, and leadership